Reviews You Can Rely On

 Not very breathable

-If you like to climb in the mountains, hit the crag with your double set of cams, or rack draws for your alpine sport project, the Arc'teryx AR-385a is the do-it-all harness for you.
-The AR-385a is an impressive piece of engineering: it's comfortable, sleek, and functional, and it is sure to attract compliments at the crag and invite questions about its design.
+If you like to climb in the mountains, hit the crag with a double set of cams, or rack draws for your alpine sport project, the Arc'teryx AR-385a is the do-it-all harness for you.
+It is comfortable, sleek, and functional; overall, an impressive piece of engineering.
 The patented Warp Strength Technology evenly distributes weight across the harness, practically eliminating padding while maintaining comfort.
-While it includes all of the necessary features for an all-around harness, it really shines for trad and alpine climbing.
-The wide waistband provides comfort at hanging belays, and the extra-wide gear loops ensure ample room for a double rack plus some.
-There is also a large haul loop in the rear to clip approach shoes or haul a tagline.
-If you're looking for a compact option for long rock climbs or an alpine mission, this harness is a great choice.
+Lead tester Trish Matheny shares, “When forced to select one harness to do it all during a climbing trip to Southern Chile, I chose the AR-395a for its lightweight and compact size.
+I was happy to find it didn't sacrifice any performance during long, multi-pitch adventures in the mountains.”
+While the AR-385a is a great all-around harness, it really shines for trad and alpine climbing.
+The wide waistband is comfortable during hanging belays, and the extra-wide gear loops ensure ample room for a double rack plus some.

 Read more: Arc'teryx AR-385a review